 Charlie Rose

-In November 2017, Rose was fired from PBS after The Washington Post published multiple in-house allegations of sexual misconduct from the late 1990s to 2011.
+In November 2017, Rose was fired from PBS, Bloomberg, and CBS after The Washington Post published multiple in-house allegations of sexual misconduct from the late 1990s to 2011.
 Rose responded to those allegations by admitting to having behaved insensitively at times but did not believe that all of the allegations were accurate, and later suggested women were exploiting the #MeToo campaign.
-His employment at CBS was also terminated, and his eponymous show was canceled.
 The allegations also led to Rose being stripped of several awards and honors.
 In November 2024, the sexual harassment lawsuit ended with a settlement in which the plaintiffs acknowledged there was no ill intent on the part of Rose for his conduct.

 Biography from the Wikipedia article Charlie Rose.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.